 As a young child I was never really a massive fan of burgers – that was until this Mushroom Burger!
-Because they didn’t really feature in the range of foods we would eat, I never got to explore the range of different vegetarian burgers that you could make, let alone the toppings – from the classic salad to crazy chutneys, it was all unknown territory for me.
+As a vegetarian, burgers didn’t really feature in my childhood meals.
+Alternative meats hadn’t hit popularity yet and the full range of homemade vegetarian burgers was unexplored territory, let alone the toppings – from the classic salad to crazy chutneys, it was all new!

 When I was growing up Burger King was still reigning supreme in the UK fast food scene.
 By the time of our one or two visits they had just bought out their first vegetarian burger, but it didn’t do anything to in-still any excitement in my heart for either burgers or fast food.
 It was dry, quite tasteless, and utterly devoid of any interesting toppings.
 I couldn’t see the appeal – I was happy with fries and a milkshake.
 American food hadn’t yet gained full traction in the UK and vegetarian offerings in all restaurants were completely miserly, so the chance of finding a ‘proper’ burger was slim to none.

 My Mum did make a delicious ‘nut burger’ (I’ll share the recipe soon!) which we would often pack up for a midday snack sitting on the sandy beaches after an ocean swim and a game of cricket.
 Getting sand in your food was a real problem of coastal living but it’s one of my fondest food memories!
 They were full of flavour but still it wasn’t really a burger, because we usually had it sandwiched between pita instead.
 It was only when I grew up and discovered the internet that my interest in burgers really grew and I started to experiment.